Continuing Education Activity

 Alkalinization: Potassium citrate is useful to alkalinize urine in case of certain kinds of urinary tract calculi and management of conditions associated with chronic metabolic acidosis (chronic renal insufficiency and renal tubular acidosis).
-In these conditions, potassium citrate is used as an alternative to sodium citrate or sodium bicarbonate when a high amount of sodium administration is undesirable.
+In these conditions, potassium citrate serves as an alternative to sodium citrate or sodium bicarbonate when a high quantity of sodium administration is undesirable.

 Antibiotics: Potassium is also used as a vehicle or compounding chemical for some antibiotic preparations (e.g., potassium benzylpenicillin, potassium penicillin V and amoxicillin-clavulanate potassium).

-In its role as a major intracellular cation, potassium acts to preserve acid-base balance and maintenance of isotonicity as well as electrodynamic cellular function.
-It activates many enzymatic reactions within our body, and plays an essential role in the transmission of nerve impulses, contraction of cardiac muscles as well as skeletal and smooth muscles, tissue synthesis, gastric secretion, and renal function.
+In its role as a major intracellular cation, potassium acts to preserve acid-base balance and maintenance of isotonicity and electrodynamic cellular function.
+It activates many enzymatic reactions within our body and plays an essential role in the transmission of nerve impulses, contraction of cardiac muscles, skeletal and smooth muscles, tissue synthesis, gastric secretion, and renal function.
 Potassium reduces mean systolic and diastolic blood pressure.

 Oral potassium supplements should be administered with or after meals to reduce gastrointestinal irritation and cathartic effect.

 Oral potassium salts are usually administered in 1 to 4 doses daily.
-With a relatively high daily dosage (greater than 20 mEq), administration should be as divided doses.
+With a relatively high daily dosage (greater than 20 mEq), drug administration should be in divided doses.

 Extended-release potassium chloride preparations are useful for patients who cannot tolerate or are non-compliant with multiple daily doses of potassium preparations.

-Potassium IV solutions should be administered only in patients who are well-hydrated and with adequate urine flow (especially in post-surgical patients).
+Potassium IV solutions should be administered only in well-hydrated patients and with adequate urine flow (especially in post-surgical patients).